Customer Feedback Survey Emails: How To Increase Open Rates

 Make It Easy

 The easier you make it for people to participate, the better your response rate will be.
 Making it easier means working within people’s preferences and expectations.
-For example, 40% of all email is opened first on a mobile device.
+Depending on your industry, typically over half of all emails are opened first on a mobile device.
 Optimizing emails (and surveys) for mobile is crucial.

 Write clear calls to action.
 You might even embed the first survey question in the email itself, so people can start engaging without leaving their inbox.

-Making it easy also means managing people’s anxieties: state in your email how much time the survey will take.
+Making it easy also means acknowledging people’s time constraints: state in your email how much time the survey will take.
 This way, the reader can participate without reservation about over-committing.